yuzhoumo/advent-of-code/2020/README.md

 ## My Solutions

-Use `sh run.sh` to run all solutions at once, or run them individually using the command in the readme for that solution.
+Use `bash run.sh` to run all solutions at once, or run them individually using the command in the readme for that solution.

 - Day 1: [Report Repair](day01)